ebmdatalab/price-per-dose/README.md

 ### Other uncoded equivalents

-There are over 1000 products without a generic equivalent listed in the BNF (identified by codes ending in `A0`).
+There are over 1000 products without a generic equivalent listed in the BNF (identified by codes ending in `A0`; and in dm+d with a *Basis of name: Other* for their VMP).

 Some of these can be meaningfully compared with each other, despite not having a formally coded generic equivalent.
-For example, Blood Glucose Test Strips are clinically equivalent but have no generic equivalency coded in the BNF.
+For example, Blood Glucose Test Strips are clinically equivalent but have no generic equivalency coded in the BNF (though they are grouped with the [*Blood glucose biosensor testing strips* VMP](http://dmd.medicines.org.uk/DesktopDefault.aspx?VMP=3432511000001102&toc=nofloat) in dm+d.

 We can group them together by BNF subparagraph (*Glucose Blood Testing Reagents*) as every product within that paragraph is a blood glucose test strip, and the quantity field consistently refers to number of strips.